razor-x/config-curator/README.md

 - Linux or macOS with [rsync] installed.
 - [Node.js] version 8 or above.

-- For conditional configuration based on installed packages, the following package managers are supported: [Pacman] or [Homebrew].
+For conditional configuration based on installed packages, the following package managers are supported:

+- [Pacman]
+- [Homebrew]

 [Homebrew]: https://brew.sh/
 [Node.js]: https://nodejs.org/